stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 **good news:** each of these _day to day contexts_ are powered by #stratapp, as an intuitive org-wide experience that actually works.

-## new thinking on social with structure
+## new thinking on social-with-structure

 \#stratapp wasn't the first company to think of this, but we are the first to bring it to market.